fxesdev/glitchwiki/README.md

 # Casio Glitch Wiki
-Wiki for documenting glitches and exploits on various Casio calculators
+Wiki for documenting glitches and bugs on various Casio calculators